 Said Gary Streuter, President of Invysta Technology Group “The issuance of this patent by the USPTO validates the significance of our Anonymous Block Key technology and places us in a position to release this exciting technology to the marketplace”.

-Invysta’s patented technology is aimed at the Identification and Authentication as a Service (IDaaS) market and integrates multi-factor physical computing device validation and the latest in Block Chain technology into the process for allowing and restricting endpoint device access to corporate and government networks, websites and email servers.
+Invysta’s patented technology is aimed at the Identification and Authentication as a Service (IDaaS) market and integrates multi-factor physical computing device validation into the process for allowing and restricting endpoint device access to corporate and government networks, websites and email servers.
 The technology creates and maintains a unique physical identification profile of each device being used to request account access.
-This unique identification profile becomes the Anonymous Block Key and is regenerated and matched to the registered keys stored in the Validation Block Chain during the device registration process.
+This unique identification profile becomes the Anonymous Block Key and is regenerated and matched to the registered keys stored in the Validation Database during the device registration process.